annajli/bayomics/bn_cv/README.md

   exclude_candidates" — but `CONTINUOUS_MAP` only ever had 44 entries
   before this session's changes (now 34).
 This discrepancy predates this session and was not investigated further.
-- **`config/L1a_clinical_full_adapted.R` and
-  `config/L1b_clinical_curated_adapted.R`** exist alongside the `_v2.R`
-  files this session used throughout.
-Purpose/currency of the `_adapted.R` files was never confirmed — worth checking these aren't stale duplicates that could get edited/run by mistake later, consistent with this project's prior history of exactly this kind of multi-copy confusion.